sefirosweb/minecraftLegion/README.md

 This method conencts automatically to minecraftLegionWebServer and via web you can add bots / disconnects and manage the behavior

-For manage bot vía web go to <a href="https://github.com/sefirosweb/minecraftLegionWebClient">minecraftLegionWebClient</a> for see more!
+For manage bot vía web go to <a target="_blank" href="https://github.com/sefirosweb/minecraftLegionWebClient">minecraftLegionWebClient</a> for see more!

 ## Usage commands in chat: